192.168.0.1

 10.0.0.0- 10.255.255.255

-An IP address always contains a set of 4 numbers between 0 and 255.
-The address contains 2 parts; The ‘Network ID’ is the first three numbers of the IP address and the Device ID is the fourth.
+An IP address always consists of 4 numbers between 0 and 255.
+The address consists of 2 parts: the ‘Network ID’ is the first 3 numbers of the IP address, and the Device ID is the fourth.
 In addition to the private address of the network/router and its devices, there is also a public address that identifies the network. /router.
 All devices on a given network share a visible public address with the external network.

-For example, in the address 192.168.1.20, 192.168.1 is the network id, the last number 20 is the device id.
-If you have multiple devices connected to your home network, all devices will have the same first three numbers, indicating that they belong to the same network, the fourth number will be different, indicating that they are unique.
-Dynamic Host Configuration Protocol (DHCP) configured on routers allows them to automatically assign a unique IP to each device.
+For example, in the address 192.168.1.20, 192.168.1 is the network ID, and the last number, 20, is the device ID.
+If you have multiple devices connected to your home network, all devices will have the same first three numbers, indicating they belong to the same network; the fourth number will differ, indicating they are unique.
+Dynamic Host Configuration Protocol (DHCP) configured on routers allows them to automatically assign a unique IP address to each device.

 In addition to the private address of the network/router and its devices, there is also a public address of the network/router.
 All devices on a given network share a visible public address with the external network.

-The router will convert the private address to a public address when communicating with an external network, and it will convert the public address to a private address when communicating with devices on the network.
+The router will convert a private address to a public address when communicating with an external network, and convert a public address to a private address when communicating with devices on the network.
 This process is called Network Address Translation (NAT).

 How to login to 192.168.0.1?